csstools/postcss-plugins/packages/css-parser-algorithms/docs/css-parser-algorithms.functionnode.tokens.md

 ## FunctionNode.tokens() method

-Retrieve the tokens for the current Function.
+Retrieve the tokens for the current function.
 This is the inverse of parsing from a list of tokens.

 **Signature:**